Why B2Bs should embrace D2C and how to get started

 Customers that have gone D2C with commercetools

-After enjoying a steeply upward growth trajectory and needing to expand into several more markets, the team at Emma decided to replatform from their in-house eCommerce platform and move to a solution that could scale with the company: commercetools.
+After enjoying a steep upward growth trajectory and needing to expand into multiple markets, Emma realized it was outgrowing its in-house eCommerce platform and decided it needed a more robust solution that could scale with the company.
+They choose commercetools.

-commercetools is the first eCommerce platform that was designed to be headless and cloud-native from the start and that has excellent developer tooling at its disposal.
+commercetools is the first eCommerce platform designed to be headless and cloud-native from the start and has excellent developer tooling at its disposal.
 We are pleased to have found the perfect partner for Emma's eCommerce platform of the future.

 Andreas Westendörpf